 High cholesterol can be detrimental to your health and can potentially contribute to heart disease and future cardiovascular concerns.
-It’s important to schedule an appointment with AFM Healthcare, which has locations in Lake Nona, Winter Park and Oviedo, Florida, so you can have your cholesterol tested and monitored by a team of trusted health care professionals.
+It’s important to schedule an appointment with AFM Healthcare, which has locations in Winter Park and Oviedo, Florida, so you can have your cholesterol tested and monitored by a team of trusted health care professionals.
 Call the office nearest you or request an appointment online today to get started.

 Cholesterol is a waxy, fat-like substance commonly found in your blood.
 Cholesterol is vital for your body to process vitamin D and make hormones.
 However, too much cholesterol can cause your body to form plaque on the walls of your arteries.
 The formation of plaque can contribute to coronary artery disease, which occurs when the coronary arteries become narrowed or blocked.